Gender Pay Gap Report

 Gender Pay Gap legislation requires employers with 250 or more employees to publish statutory calculations every year showing the difference between the average earnings of men and women within our business.

-It is important to note that Gender pay gap is different to equal pay.
+It is important to note that the gender pay gap is different to equal pay.
 The gender pay gap shows the difference in average pay between men and women.
-Equal pay requires that men and women who carry out the same or similar jobs; or work of equal value, are paid the same.
+Equal pay requires that adults, regardless of gender, who carry out the same or similar jobs; or work of equal value, are paid the same.

-WTL is similarly committed to the creation of an inclusive workplace where everyone has the opportunity to achieve their maximum potential.
+WTL is similarly committed to the creation of an inclusive workplace where everyone can achieve their maximum potential.
 Promoting and supporting diversity and inclusion allows us to learn and grow from the understanding of different backgrounds and perspectives and to generate improved outcomes for our clients and our people.

-The organisation is led by Anne Dooley (CEO) and Bernard Keane (Managing Director) both of whom have contributed enormously to the growth and success of the organisation over a number of years.
+The organisation is led by Anne Dooley (CEO) and Bernard Keane (Managing Director) both of whom have contributed enormously to the growth and success of the organisation over their years with the company.

 Gender Balance